JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/ProfileQC.rst

 Overview
 ^^^^^^^^

-This filter comprises several QC checks that can be applied to atmospheric profile data (e.g. as measured by radiosondes) whose observations lie at particular pressure levels.
+This filter comprises several QC checks that can be applied to conventional atmospheric profile data (e.g. as measured by radiosondes) whose observations lie at particular pressure levels.
 These checks have been ported from UK Met Office observation processing system (OPS).
 The following checks are available: